ElliotGarbus/KivyScrollProject/README.md

 to the inner and outer ScrollView.
 Things worked nicely, but I have decided to integrate the capabilities back into ScrollView, rather than have two separate widgets.

 Directory V1 Two Level Nesting - this version of ScrollView supports two levels of nesting, outer and inner.
+Obsolte.

 In the main directory I am working to support arbitary levels of nesting scrollview.

  - scrollview.py - ScrollView with Nesting support

 Demonstrations/tests using the updated ScrollView:
+- demo_monster_nesting.py - 12 nesting configurations in an xy scroll view.
+- demo_delegation_monster.py - 12 nesting configurations in an xy scroll view, with outer delegation control.
 - demo_nested_orthogonal.py - Nested orthogonal ScrollViews (vertical outer, horizontal inner)
 - demo_nested_horizontal.py - Horizontal parallel ScrollViews
 - demo_nested_vertical.py - Multiple vertical parallel ScrollViews